giocomai/giorgiocomai_eu/content/post/2023-09-30-on-the-use-of-ethnic-cleansing-in-the-case-of-nagorno-karabakh/index.en.md

 ---
-title: On the use of 'ethnic cleansing' in the case of Nagorno Karabakh
+title: "On the use of 'ethnic cleansing' in the case of Nagorno Karabakh"
 author: Giorgio Comai
 date: '2023-09-30'
 slug: []